Handle encrypted hieradata

 The above example would look as follows:

 Do not enclose it in single or double quotes as this will get interpreted as part of the secret.

 Once you have finished, save the file and quit the editor.
-The changes you made will be encrypted by Hiera eYAML.
-Should you encounter an error, please see the troubleshooting section below.
+Hiera eYAML will encrypt your changes.
+If you get an error, please see the troubleshooting section below.

-NOTE: When editing a Hiera key that has previously been encrypted, you will notice a number enclosed in parentheses after the word GPG; for example: DEC::GPG(1).
-You should not make any changes to the number as this is used by Hiera eYAML GPG to identify existing encrypted data.
+When editing a Hiera key that has been encrypted before, you will notice a number in parentheses after the word GPG; for example: DEC::GPG(1).
+You should not make any changes to the number, as Hiera eYAML GPG uses this to identify existing encrypted data.

 Managing access to encrypted Hiera data

-The list of people that have access to encrypted Hiera data in stored in ‘recipient’ file specific to each environment (.rcp extension).
+The list of people that have access to encrypted Hiera data in stored in a

-The .rcp file for vagrant is stored in the puppet repo.
+.rcp file for Vagrant is stored in the govuk-secrets repo.

 Each line in a recipient file corresponds to a GPG fingerprint and usually is identified by a comment after the hash (#) symbol denoting its owner.
 Each GPG key (and owner of that key) listed in the recipient file is able to decrypt data belonging to the environment that the recipient file pertains to.